DataBiosphere/azul/indexer/README.md

 Run the command below.
 ```
-python test/find-golden-tickets.py --dss-url https://<your DSS URL>c--indexer-url https://<your elasticsearch endpoint> --es-query {}`
+python test/find-golden-tickets.py --dss-url https://<your DSS URL> --indexer-url https://<your elasticsearch endpoint> --es-query {}`
 ```
 where you replace the `<>` value with your own values.
-- `<your DSS URL>` is the endpoint of the HCA DSS.
+- `<your DSS URL>` is the endpoint of the HCA DSS and the /v1 url path. (e.g. example-dss.ucsc-cgp.org/v1)
-- `<your elasticsearch endpoint>` is url of Azul's Elasticsearch Domain.
+- `<your elasticsearch endpoint>` is url of Azul's Elasticsearch Domain. (e.g. search-example-lambda-abcdefghijklmnopqrstuvwxyz.us-west-2.es.amazonaws.com)

 ## Finding the URL of your Azul Indexer Lambda